CTGControls/Telerik-Reporting-Swashbuckle-Swagger/README.md

 # Telerik Reporting Swashbuckle Swagger

-This is an example to help Progress Telerik diagnose why the report designer is not compatible with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) implementation of swagger
+**This is an example to help Progress Telerik diagnose why the report designer is not compatible with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) implementation of swagger.**

 > :warning: